FMisi/portswigger-lab-solutions-notes/http-request-smuggling/README.md

     In Burp Repeater, send a request for the home page using the stolen session cookie to solve the lab.

-Lab: HTTP/2 request splitting via CRLF injection
+## HTTP/2 request splitting via CRLF injection

 https://www.youtube.com/watch?v=W3BGHKyf8RY